The ability to subdivide your land into freehold allotments is controlled by a number of factors.

-- surveyors’ costs (call a surveyor to find out what these are likely to be)
+- Surveyor costs (call a surveyor to find out what these are likely to be)

-- Land Information New Zealand (LINZ) costs (the surveyor should also be able to advise these)
+- Land Information New Zealand (LINZ) costs – your surveyor should also be able to advise these

-- Council deposit fees for the application, 223 and 224 process – note these are subject to extra charges for time and cost where an application is more lengthy to process.
+- Council deposit fees for the application, 223 and 224 process – there may be extra charges for time and cost if an application lengthy to process.
 Deposit fees are non-refundable

-- costs involved in providing services (such as water, sewer, stormwater, electricity, telecommunications) to each allotment.
+- Costs involved in providing services such as water, sewerage, stormwater, electricity and telecommunications to each allotment.